SparklyBird/E-website/README.md

 For login you can use admin "admin@gmail.com" and regular "user@gmail.com" user, both have the password "nimda"

-This is
+Note:
+If you want to be able to pay with stripe and see your results, add your stripe public and secret key.

-Working on this project:
+People Working on this project:
 - Zigmunds, Nikolajs, Jekatarina, Amnander